w3f/research/docs/polkadot/XCMP/index.md

 This section talks about the XCMP communication interface from the viewpoint of a parachain, without going into the internal details on how this interface is implemented, or how its guarantees are achieved, by Polkadot.

-Parachains can send each other mesages once they have established messaging channels with each other.
+Parachains can send each other messages once they have established messaging channels with each other.
 Every (sender, recipient) parachain pair can have up to 1 open channel, allowing for bidirectional communication.

 Whilst the channel is open, it contains a bounded queue of ordered messages that have been sent but not yet acknowledged by the recipient.
 The sender may add a message to the back of the queue (i.e. send a message), and the recipient may remove a message from the front of the queue (i.e. ack a message), by indicating as such in their respective next submission to the relay chain.
 Sender and recipient parachains are also expected to monitor the state of the relay chain, in order to know what is currently in the queue.

-Note: all the messages for a given (sender, relay-chain block) are processed in a single batch by the recipient, so to simplify discussion without losing generality, from here on we will refer to "the" (logical) message at a given (sender, relay-chain block) even though in practise this consists of multiple smaller application-level messages.
+Note: all the messages for a given (sender, relay-chain block) are processed in a single batch by the recipient, so to simplify discussion without losing generality, from here on we will refer to "the" (logical) message at a given (sender, relay-chain block) even though in practice this consists of multiple smaller application-level messages.

 The Polkadot relay chain & parachain validators together verify that the channel grows & is consumed, in a consistent & reliable way - for details see [authentication for consistent history](#authentication-for-consistent-history) below.
 They also enforce other guarantees such as boundedness as mentioned, and also *fairness* which we detail below.

 ### Fairness

 Any given receiving parachain may have multiple incoming channels from different sending parachains.
-In XCMP we guarantee that a recipient must process these incoming messages **fairly** across all senders.
+In XCMP, we guarantee that a recipient must process these incoming messages **fairly** across all senders.

 Specifically, the order in which messages from different senders/channels must be acknowledged, is pre-determined and out of the control of the receiving parachain.
 In other words, multiple incoming channels for a given recipient are multiplexed into a single ingress queue, and the recipient must process this queue in the aforementioned pre-determined order.
 Additionally, a receiving parachain must acknowledge at least one new message from a block, if it has any new messages (from different senders/channels) in that block, to ensure liveness.

-We provide this guarantee of fairness, mostly to ensure that no message will be left unprocessed for an infinite delay - the sender knows that the receiver must least ack its contents eventually, though they can drop the message after that.
-This is a value judgement made at the point-of-design of XCMP; we'll monitor its performance in practise.
+We provide this guarantee of fairness, mostly to ensure that no message will be left unprocessed for an infinite delay - the sender knows that the receiver must least acknowledge its contents eventually, though they can drop the message after that.
+This is a value judgement made at the point-of-design of XCMP; we'll monitor its performance in practice.

 Although different from the internet's recipient-controlled processing, fairness does not introduce much overhead since for global ordering and reliability, message-passing is co-ordinated via the relay chain anyways, and enforcing fairness on top of this is straightforward.